This user has not added any information to their profile yet.

 Game theory is the mathematical analysis of social systems.
 The sciences use game theoretic models as highly idealized explanations of social systems through equilibrium states.
 Call these explanations ‘equilibrium explanations’.
 They remove all causal information and dynamics to reveal deeper, underlying structural relationships.
-The hope is that removing causal information makes equilibrium explanations valuable and powerful, to the point that they explain better than their causal counterparts, despite being highly idealized.
+The hope is that eliminating causal information makes equilibrium explanations valuable and powerful, to the point that they explain better than their causal counterparts, despite being highly idealized.

 However, I argue that equilibrium explanations, as currently ideated, are poor explanations of social systems.
-I identify three features about equilibrium explanations: (1) Equilibrium explanations must consider multiple, competing equilibria when explaining social systems; (2) causal information demarcates between equilibria, establishing equilibrium explanations as causal explanations; and (3) the value and power of equilibrium explanations increases proportionally to the amount of causal information provided by the parent sciences (e.g., anthropology, biology, economics, etc.), to the point that equilibrium states become irrelevant to explaining social systems.
+I identify three features of equilibrium explanations: (1) Equilibrium explanations must consider multiple, competing equilibria when explaining social systems; (2) causal information demarcates between equilibria, establishing equilibrium explanations as causal explanations; and (3) the value and power of equilibrium explanations increases proportionally to the amount of causal information provided by the parent sciences (e.g., anthropology, biology, economics, etc.), to the point that equilibrium states become irrelevant to explaining social systems.
 The result is that the sciences should reevaluate the explanatory power of equilibrium explanations.

 Consider the example of evolutionary explanations of social norms.
 Game theorists traditionally model the emergence of social norms through a system of differential equations to provide a “top-down” equilibrium analysis.
 The benefit is that these models are mathematically tractable and can be solved analytically.
-However, they are very simple and idealized.
+However, they are straightforward and idealized.